vanities/macbookpro_touchbar/README.md

 ## Installation:

 #### Downloading the Presets:
-Right click and save Presets:
+Click clone or download and save the zip file and get Presets:
 >Crypto.json , Crypto prices

 >touchbar.json , for weather and other cool things on the touchbar